microsoft/windows-ai-studio-templates/models/phi-3-mini-4k-instruct/README.md

 Once deployment is successfully completed, you can access the inference API by clicking on the "*Go to Inference Endpoint*" button displayed in the VSCode notification.
 Or, the web API endpoint can be found under `ACA_APP_ENDPOINT` in `./infra/inference.config.json` and in the output panel.
 You are now ready to evaluate the model using this endpoint.

 ### Advanced usage
-For more information on remote development with AI Toolkit, refer to the [Fine-Tuning models remotely](https://aka.ms/ai-toolkit/remote-provision) and [Inferencing with the fine-tuned model](https://aka.ms/ai-toolkit/remote-inference) documentation.
+For more information on remote development with AI Toolkit, refer to the [Fine-Tuning models remotely](https://aka.ms/ai-toolkit/remote-provision) and [Inferencing with the fine-tuning model](https://aka.ms/ai-toolkit/remote-inference) documentation.